25 Clever Ways to Lose Weight With Oatmeal

 Stressful holiday brunches, meet your match!
 Thanks to your trusty slow cooker, making a healthy a.m. meal for the masses has never been easier.
 To whip up a batch of slow cooker oatmeal, just throw oats, milk, and cinnamon into the machine, set it and forget it.
 The next morning set up a do-it-yourself topping bar so your guests can customize their own bowl.
 Fruit, nuts, unsweetened coconut, and cacao nibs are all tasty options, as are these best toppings for overnight oats.

 Thicken things up

 Whether you want to boost the thickness or the health factor of a soup, sauce or stew, oats are the answer.
 But before you toss the grain into your dish, pulverize it into a fine powder so you don’t wind up with a lumpy consistency.
-And while you’ve got soup on the brain, check out these 20 Best-Ever Fat Burning Soups.

 Have you heard about zoats yet?
 The funny sounding name actually describes a very straightforward—but delicious—dish made with shredded zucchini, oatmeal, milk, spices, and mix-ins.
 Although the zucchini may give your cereal a bit of a green tint, don’t let that put you off—eating zucchini oats is an easy way to add veggies to your breakfast bowl—somewhere it’s rarely found.
 Want to give it a try?
 We like The Breakfast Drama Queen’s take on the dish, pictured above.
 Her Zucchini Oat-Quinoa Porridge recipe is filled with banana, spices, walnuts, and raisins, and is sure to become your new favorite!